avillaseca01/VNXOpenBSDMPLS/README.md

 # Final degree project: VPLS Implementation with VNX

 Welcome to my final degree project.
-This repository revolves around the implementation of Virtual Private LAN Service (VPLS) using Virtual Network over Linux (VNX).
-In this project, I've created simulated networks to delve into the fundamental configuration and operation of Multiprotocol Label Switching (MPLS) and the VPLS service.
+This repository revolves around the implementation of Virtual Private LAN Service (VPLS) using Virtual Networks over Linux (VNX).
+In this project, I've created simulated networks to study the fundamental configuration and operation of VPLS service in a  Multiprotocol Label Switching (MPLS) network.

 ## Project Overview

-The primary objective is to provide a practical and controlled environment for exploring the configuration and interactions of MPLS, as well as gaining a detailed understanding of the VPLS service.
-The simulated networks enable experiments to observe the behavior of these protocols in a virtual laboratory environment.
+The primary objective is to provide a practical and controlled environment for exploring the configuration and interactions of VPLS, as well as gaining a detailed understanding of the MPLS network.
+The simulated networks enable experiments to observe the behavior of these protocols.
 ## Previous requierements
 ### Installation Guide